-Writing assignments:
+Writing assignment:

-Assignments must be submitted before or on the deadline dates, which are clearly stated in this syllabus and in the class schedule.
+Assignments must be submitted before or on the deadline dates, which are clearly stated in this syllabus.

-1) The first assignment requires a report (4 pages minimum, double-spaced, 12- point font) supported by at least five relevant references, which must be cited and listed according to the format of the Journal of Wildlife Management.
+1) The first assignment requires a report (4 pages minimum, double-spaced, 12- point font, formatted according to the Journal of Wildlife Management style guide) supported by at least five relevant references.
 Do not use website URLs as references.
 The topic is: